harrewarre/harrewarre.github.io/docs/blog/posts/inversion-of-control-dive.md

 ---
 date: 2015-04-26
+description: Alright, lets dive straight into the deep end and take a look at Inversion of Control.
 slug: inversion-of-control-dive
-summary: Alright, lets dive straight into the deep end and take a look at Inversion of Control.
 tags:
 - C#
 - IoC